Interest on Lawyer Account (IOLA) Fund of the State of New York

 1. Civil Legal Services (CLS) Grant Program

-Awards are made to qualified organizations that provide civil legal services in multiple substantive areas free of charge to low-income persons in a particular geographic service area.
+The Civil Legal Services Program funds organizations that provide direct civil legal services in multiple areas of poverty law (for example, housing, family, public benefits) to poor persons residing in a particular geographic areas.
+Legal services are provided free of charge.
 The most common categories of cases handled by CLS programs are family, housing, income maintenance, consumer, health and employment.
 CLS grant awards are for general operating support.

 By statute, the Fund allocates no less than 75% of its total annual funding to the CLS grant program and bases those awards on the poverty population according to the latest available figures from the U.S. Census Bureau.